tarantool/doc/doc/how-to/getting_started_net_box.rst

     - [800, 'TEST800']
     ...

-As for the ``upsert`` function, if there is an existing tuple which matches the key field of tuple, then the command has the same effect as ``update()``.
+As for the ``upsert`` function, if there is an existing tuple that matches the key field of tuple, then the command has the same effect as ``update()``.
 Otherwise, the effect is equal to the ``insert()`` method.